"Clarity", for String Quartet

 2 violins, viola, cello (ca. 10")

-This piece is about different instances of the ocean.
 The first movement is inspired by the Philip Glass quartets, whose surname also contributed to the title of the piece.
 In the movement, I expressed how the ocean feels to a fisherman in a small boat.
 Rocking waves are represented by a "sound braid" in the 2nd violin, viola, and cello.

 The second movement depicts the solitude of an ocean at night.
 The first theme represents the night sky, the second, small ripples in the surface of the water.
 The movement concludes with the depiction of reflection by having the two themes played simultaneously.